bitromkayy/Diir_node_tutorial/README.md

 tar -czvf sam_llm_grpo_code.tar.gz sam_llm_grpo/
 ```

+### Packing Your Cache folder if needed (Optinal, usually necessary for LLM experiments which required weights from HF)

 ## Step 3: Packing the Docker Container Locally

 The computation node runs jobs inside Podman/Docker containers.
 You **must** build and export this container on a local pc machine first (we do not have the permission to creating docker container on the CHPC node). **Please ensure you have Docker Desktop installed on your local machine before proceeding (https://www.docker.com/products/docker-desktop/).** I recommend using the official Hugging Face GPU image as your base (**https://hub.docker.com/r/huggingface/transformers-pytorch-gpu**).